• Blog

 6. Structured discussions

-Have students watch the same video(s) before the in-class session and then use the class time to facilitate discussion in any form:
+Have students watch the same video(s) before their in-class session, and then use the class time to facilitate discussion in any form:

 • Role playing